1 Drummond Street North,

 The redevelopment will also boost employment in the region, with more than 1,400 construction jobs expected to be created.
 Once fully operational, up to 1,000 extra positions will be created at the hospital.

 A community consultative committee has been established for the Ballarat Base Hospital redevelopment.
-This provides a forum for members of the local community to participate in the project’s development through open dialogue and consultation.

 The members of the community consultative committee are: